Business rates (more properly known as the national non-domestic rates) is a national tax to help fund the cost of local services.

 Business rates are charged on most non-domestic premises, including commercial properties such as shops, offices, pubs, and industrial properties such as warehouses and factories.

 For more information, please click on 'Business rates explanatory notes' above.
-Here you will also find details of the more favourable rules on small business rate relief effective from 1 April 2017.

 Who pays business rates?